alexr007/hibernate-spatial-tutorials/hs5-event-tutorial/README.md

 change the settings in the `src/resources/META-INF/persistence.xml` file to correspond with your setup.

-On the first run you may want to enable the `javax.persistence.schema-generation.database.action` property so that the database schema is (re)generated.
+On the first run you may want to enable the `javax.persistence.schema-generation.database.action` property so that the database schema is automatically (re)generated.

 The application has two commands "store" and "find".
 You can run them as